carblue/acos5_gui/README.md

 An Administration tool (and more) for ACS ACOS5-64 (v2: Smart Card/CryptoMate64 or v3: Smart Card/CryptoMate Nano in mode Non-FIPS/64K), based on driver acos5_64

 The acos5_64 driver/SM binary included is bound to a specific opensc version and depends on specific shared object(s) (phobos and druntime; for DMD, they are combined into one: libphobos2.so) of a D compiler (currently DMD Beta 2.080.0 (-beta.1) only: https://dlang.org/download.html).<br>
-Other "systemDependencies" are listed in dub.json
+Other "systemDependencies" are listed in dub.json.<br>
+dub.json has no provision where to find the driver libacos5_64.so, thus it's expected to be found in the standard library search path (it will be dynamically loaded just by it's filename "libacos5_64.so"; opensc.conf patched must be adapted accordingly),

 This is [WIP] work in progress

 Features planned/about to be implemented:

-- [/] i18n via gettext.
+- [ ] i18n via gettext.
 Basically, that's implemented, though not yet activated; it's to early to extract strings from source code to the .pot file for translation<br>
 - [x] View Cryptoki/Slot/Token-Info.<br>
 - [ ] View (, manipulate) the opensc configuration file opensc.conf.<br>
 - [ ] View (, manipulate) /usr/share/opensc/acos5_64.profile.<br>